RAM Terminology – Part 2. How to Identify Server & Workstation RAM Specs by the Description on the Module

 This post will do the same exercise, but we’ll be looking at workstation and server RAM.
 If you are asking, “What’s the difference?” as you’ll see, workstation and server RAM has some additional features due to their higher workloads.

-First, a quick primer/refresher on the main components of RAM:
+First, a quick primer/refresher on the main components of server RAM:

 - DDR3 vs. DDR4 – This refers to the generation of RAM.
 The main take-away is DDR4, and DDR3 RAM is not backward compatible.
 In other words, you CANNOT install DDR4 RAM into a system board that takes DDR3 (and vice-versa).
 You can determine what generation the RAM is by the ‘PC3’ vs. ‘PC4’ on the module (as you’ll see later).